Tatsinnit/hackathon-aks-upgrade-doctor/README.md

 # Implementation
 Inspired by [kube-bench](https://github.com/aquasecurity/kube-bench), this project is implemented as rule engine in Go lang and separates : ​

   -Definitions of the rules we need to check or detect <br />

   -Giving visual feedback of progress ​<br />

-*Structure and display of the results <br />
+  -Structure and display of the results <br />

 This implementation provides an extensible architecture which allows for the addition of further rules with minimal effort.
 Rule definitions can currently encompass anything that can be achieved with kubectl and [ARM API](https://docs.microsoft.com/en-us/rest/api/resources/) calls.
 ​